Learning Cross-domain Semantic-Visual Relationships for Transductive Zero-Shot Learning: Introduction

-Overall, the main contribution of this work is two-fold.
-One is that we propose to tackle transductive ZSL as the domain adaptation problem which is a relatively easier task, through redrawing ZSL as predicting similarity/dissimilarity for the pair of visual images and categories' semantic attributes.
-The other is that, for this redrawn domain adaptation problem, we propose to use a domain-specific batch normalization component to align the distribution of semantic-visual pairs.
-Compared with the previous transductive ZSL methods that directly leverage the semantic representation to adapt the projection function \cite{guo2016transductive,kodirov2015unsupervised,ye2017zero}, our proposal enables to more sufficiently exploit the potential relations between the source and target categories through aligning the distributions of semantic-visual pairs at hierarchical layers.
-Experimental results over diverse ZSL benchmarks clearly demonstrate the superiority of our method compared with the existing \emph{state-of-the-art} ZSL methods.
+Overall, the main contribution of this work is two-fold: 1) We propose to investigate the effect of the direct distribution shift on the performance of zero-shot learning by transforming ZSL into a standard domain adaptation problem.
+2) We introduce the domain-specific batch normalization component to reduce the distribution mismatch for the representations of semantic-visual fusions across the source and target domains.
+Compared with the previous ZSL works which can only indirectly bridge the projection shift~\cite{xian2018feature}, our approach provides a more direct path to bridge the distribution shift across the source and target domains.
+Experimental results over diverse ZSL benchmarks clearly demonstrate the superiority of our method compared with the existing ZSL methods.

-The rest of the paper is organized as follows.
-Section II reviews the related works about zero-shot learning and domain adaptation.
-Section III introduces the motivation of our proposal.
-Section IV presents our approach for transductive ZSL.
-Section V presents our experimental results.
-Finally, Section VI summarizes this paper.
+The rest of this paper is organized as follows.
+Section~\ref{related_work} reviews the related works on zero-shot learning and domain adaptation.
+Section~\ref{approach} introduces the theoretical insights and technical details of the TSVR approach.
+Section~\ref{expirements} reports experimental results on different benchmarks to validate the effectiveness of TSVR.
+Finally, Section~\ref{conclusion} concludes this paper.